 After some painting, distressing, and the addition of this awesome hardware with the escutcheon from Hickory Hardware (I used their awesome pulls in my Ikea Hack), and the pulls found at a local hardware shop, it’s ready to go.

 The price tag for the Pottery Barn recreated piece is $499…ouch.
 My DIY price tag: $90.
 What fantastic savings!!

-With its rustic details and farmhouse appeal, it can go in most any setting from French to industrial, from man cave to equestrian – really, anywhere.
+With its rustic details and farmhouse appeal, it goes in most any setting from French to industrial.
+Or, from man cave to equestrian – really, anywhere.

 I so happy with how it turned out, and love that we did it ourselves.
 It’s rustic, is new, but looks old, and perfectly ready for blankets, boots, bedding…anything!